CrunchyData/postgres-operator/docs/content/references/crd.md

-Defines a pgBackRest repository host
+Defines configuration for a pgBackRest dedicated repository host.
+This section is only applicable if at least one "volume" (i.e. PVC-based) repository is defined in the "repos" section, therefore enabling a dedicated repository host Deployment.

 <table>
     <thead>